docwarems/jmc-tutorial/docs/README.md

 For more information on Old Object Sample events, please see the Old Object Sample article on Marcus' blog (hirt.se/blog).

+*MS: exact link is http://hirt.se/blog/?p=1055*

 Project 05_JFR_MemoryLeaks contains memory leaking applications.
 Open the memoryleak_before.jfr recording.
 It was taken before the memory leak was fixed.

 Select an old object sample somewhere in the middle of the interval.

+*MS: Where/how?*

 JMC- 6127 is currently being fixed - instead look at the full interval.

 ![eclipse jmc jfr memory live objects][eclipse-jmc-jfr-memory-live-objects]

+*MS: it's hard to understand what is displayed on the "Live objects" page.
+Generally any new page discussed in this tutorial should have an initial explaination or a link to a reference manual.
+Neither from your tutorial nor from your blog article it became clear that this live objects page directly related to the old object sample event.
+From reading you get the impression of course, but it remains vague.
+The title "Live objects" is maybe not the best.
+Why is only a leaking object called a live object?*

 - Can you tell when it was allocated?
 - Can you tell where it is being held on to?